Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of flavour oscillations and finite-temperature QED: Introduction

 \section{Introduction}

 The effective number of neutrinos, $\Neff$, is a parameter that quantifies the ratio of cosmological energy densities in neutrino-like relics \footnote{In the cosmological context, a neutrino-like relic is a thermalised or partially thermalised light particle state that decouples from the primordial plasma while ultra-relativistic and remains decoupled thereafter.} to photons in the early universe shortly after neutrino decoupling (at temperatures $T \sim 1$~MeV).
 Within the standard model (SM) of particle physics, \footnote{In this work, the term ``standard model of particle physics'' is understood to include neutrino oscillations.} its expected theoretical value, $\Neff^{\rm SM}$, is $3$ (for three generations of SM neutrinos), plus percent-level corrections due primarily to (i) energy transport from the primordial quantum electrodynamics (QED) plasma to the neutrino sector~\cite{Dodelson:1992km,Hannestad:1995rs,Dolgov:1997mb,Dolgov:1998sf,Esposito:2000hi,Mangano:2005cc,Birrell:2014uka,Grohs2016,Escudero:2018mvt,Escudero:2020dfa,Froustey:2019owm,Akita:2020szl,Froustey:2020mcq}, and (ii) finite-temperature-induced deviations of the QED plasma equation of state from an ideal gas~\cite{Dicus:1982bz,Heckler:1994tv,Fornengo:1997wa,Lopez:1998vk,Mangano:2001iu,Bennett:2019ewm}.
-A 2016, fully momentum-dependent precision transport study including neutrino flavour oscillations and finite-temperature QED corrections performed by some of us (de Salas and Pastor) put the number at $\Neff^{\rm SM} = 3.045$~\cite{deSalas}.
-More recent analyses~\cite{Akita:2020szl,Froustey:2020mcq} have since revised the number to $\Neff^{\rm SM} = 3.044$, chiefly because of a new QED correction identified in reference~\cite{Bennett:2019ewm}.
+A 2016, fully momentum-dependent precision transport study including neutrino flavour oscillations and finite-temperature QED corrections performed by some of us (de Salas and Pastor) put the number at $\Neff^{\rm SM} = 3.045$~\cite{deSalas:2016ztq}.
+This number has recently been revised to $\Neff^{\rm SM} = 3.044$ in references~\cite{Akita:2020szl,Froustey:2020mcq}, including a new QED correction identified in reference~\cite{Bennett:2019ewm}.

 Interest in the $\Neff$ parameter as a probe of beyond-the-standard model (BSM) light relics --- and by association the precision computation of $\Neff^{\rm SM}$ --- has a long history.
 In the era of precision cosmology, the continued interest in the $\Neff$ parameter stems primarily from its effects on observables such as the cosmic microwave background (CMB) anisotropies; current measurements by the ESA Planck mission already constrain the parameter to $\Neff=2.99^{+0.34}_{-0.33}$~(95\% C.I.)~\cite{Aghanim:2018eyx}, severely limiting the viable parameter space of BSM states produced well after the quantum chromodynamics (QCD) phase transition ($T \sim 200$~MeV) such as light sterile neutrinos~\cite{Hannestad:2015tea,Hagstotz:2020ukm}, eV-mass axions~\cite{Archidiacono:2013cha}, and decay products of long-lived BSM particles~\cite{Hasenkamp:2012ii,DiBari:2013dna}.
 In the near future, a conservative projection of the scientific capacity of CMB-S4 sees the 1$\sigma$ sensitivity to $\Neff$ improve to $\sigma(N_{{\rm eff}})\sim 0.02 \to 0.03$~\cite{Abazajian:2016yjj} depending on the final configuration of the experiment, potentially probing light relic production immediately after the QCD phase transition~\cite{Archidiacono:2015mda,Abazajian:2019oqj}.